 There is no cure for dyslexia, but once the condition is identified it need not keep a child from achieving his or her dream.
 Schools and workplaces are required to accommodate such learning disabilities and often do so by allowing more time for reading and understanding test questions or by giving tests and quizzes orally.
 More help with learning to read and the teaching of information extraction is also helpful, as are computer text to speech programs.

 Visit the Mayo Clinic for more information on treatment of Dyslexia.
-Visit Corteseandassociates.com for advice on private investigation and more.
+Visit Frontierdecking.com for advice on how to turn your backyard in to an oasis.